 If an application is found to be ineligible and/or missing required application component(s), IIE will notify the applicant of this outcome.

-Only eligible and complete applications are forwarded to the next phase, which is peer review.
+Only eligible and complete applications are forwarded to the next phase, which is Peer Review.

 - Peer Review and Notification